Orbán Government Measures to Reduce Household Foreign-Currency Debt

-Third, in July 2014 the National Assembly adopted a law in 2014 pursuant to a decision from the Curia (Kúria), Hungary’s Supreme Court, that compels banks to reimburse household borrowers for increases in repayments on Swiss franc- and euro-denominated loans resulting from unilateral hikes in the interest rate on such loans and the use of bank-specified buy and sell rates rather than the official National Bank of Hungary rate in calculation of disbursement and repayment of them.
+In July 2014 the National Assembly adopted a law in accordance with a decision from the Curia (Kúria)—Hungary’s Supreme Court—that compelled banks to reimburse household borrowers for increases in repayments on Swiss franc–denominated and euro-denominated loans resulting from unilateral hikes in the interest rate on such loans and the use of bank-specified buy and sell rates rather than the official National Bank of Hungary rate in calculation of disbursement and repayment of them.

-Fourth, in November 2014 the National Assembly passed legislation that compelled banks to convert Swiss franc- and euro-denominated household loans into forints.
+In November 2014 the National Assembly passed legislation that compelled banks to convert Swiss franc–denominated and euro-denominated household loans into forints and limited their authority to unilaterally raise interest rates

 The Swiss National Bank’s base rate, for example, fluctuated between 0.5 percent and 2.75 percent between September 2005 and January 2009, while the National Bank of Hungary’s base rate fluctuated between 6 percent and 11.5 percent during this period (source A and B in English).

-When the Fidesz–Christian Democratic People’s Party alliance came to power in the middle of 2010, a total of 76.6 percent of all household loans in Hungary were therefore denominated in Swiss francs and euros and only 23.4 percent in forints.
+When the second Orbán government was formed in May 2010, a total of 76.6 percent of all household loans in Hungary were therefore denominated in Swiss francs and euros and only 23.4 percent in forints.
 A total of 84.2 percent of all foreign-currency (FX) household loans in Hungary were denominated in Swiss francs and 15.8 percent in euros (sources in English: see “Financial Stability Statistics” and “Money and Capital Markets”).

 However, Hungarian borrowers had increasing difficulty making repayments on these loans following the drastic weakening of the Hungarian forint to the Swiss franc and the euro following the onset of the global financial and economic crisis.